docker/docs/accounts.md

 * create and view teams
 * assign members to teams

-**Example**: as a organization owner in the organization-owned repository Animals repo, you might create multiple teams in your organization.
+>**Example**: as a organization owner in the organization-owned repository Animals repo, you might create multiple teams in your organization.
 You manage the teams access.
 You give Team Alpha permissions so they can modify, delete, and push tags.
 Team Beta can only view, browse, and pull tags.

-**Note**: You can perform many functions in the UI as you can from the command line or API.
-To see what you can do from a command line or API, refer to the API documentation accessed from the Trusted Registry UI.
+You can perform many functions in the UI as you can from the command line interface (CLI) or API.
+To see what you can do from the CLI or API, refer to the API documentation accessed from the Trusted Registry UI.

-There are three scopes with which you can manage permissions:
-* Organizations
-* Teams
-* Repositories

-This document explains the relationship between users, organizations, teams, and repositories and gives examples of potential workflows you might use.

 ## Accounts

 Docker defines two types of accounts: users and organizations.

-* Users are individuals.
-They are sometimes called members in the context of a team or organization.
+* Users are individuals, and can be called members in the context of a team or organization.
 * An organization is a group of members.

 Both accounts are defined by a namespace containing two component names in the form of account-name/repository-name.
 There is no limit to how many you can have of each type of account.

-## Repositories

-In the Trusted Registry, repositories can be either public or private.
-Anyone can  create them, but who sees and accesses them are determined by permissions as well.

-**Public**:

-* visible to all accounts in the system
-* can only be written to by accounts granted explicit write access

-**Private**:

-* cannot be discovered by any account unless having explicit read access to it
-* can be created by users and organizations

-## User accounts
+### User accounts

 A user (member):

-* Can belong to an organization
+* can belong to an organization.
-* Be a part of a team that is a part of that organization.
+* be a part of a team that is a part of that organization.
-* Belong to more than one team, in more than one organization and have differing roles within those teams.
+* belong to more than one team, in more than one organization, and have differing roles within those teams.

-**Example**:
-In team A, they can have admin permissions so they can help manage their group, while in team B, those users only have read permission.
+So in team A, they can have admin permissions so they can help manage their group, while in team B, those users only have read permission.

 User can also create repositories under their own name and share those repositories with other users.
 They confer permissions to other users on a